liferay/liferay-docs/develop/tutorials/articles/osgi/developing-osgi-plugins-for-liferay.markdown

 framework, including the OSGi framework's auto deploy directories, please see the Module Framework sections of Liferay's `portal.properties` file:
 [Module Framework Properties](http://docs.liferay.com/portal/6.2/propertiesdoc/portal.properties.html#Module%20Framework).
+For example, you can set a comma-delimited list of directories to scan for modules to deploy, specify how to often to scan the directories for changes, etc. Remember not to make customizations to the `portal.properties` file itself but to instead add customized properties to a `portal-ext.properties` file in your Liferay Home directory.

 ## Next Steps

-For information on testing Liferay's OSGi framework via a test plugin, please see the OSGi Bundles section of [Using Liferay Portal](www.liferay.com/documentation).
+To learn how to test Liferay's OSGi framework via a test plugin, please see the OSGi Bundles section of [Using Liferay Portal](www.liferay.com/documentation).